enepomnyaschih/jwidget/guides/home/README.md

 you confident in that you're able to implement as complicated and big MVC application as you would like to.
 Read the [tutorial](#!/guide/ensample1) for more examples.

+jWidget has an advantage compared to other Model-View frameworks - it is **collection synchronizers** (see JW.AbstractCollection).
+I never met this idea in any other framework regardless of programming language.

 Project license is LGPL.

 Current version: 0.8